zhijiexia98/Chat-Bot-Application/RD.md

 ### 1.1 Purpose

 The purpose of the chat application is to provide a platform for users to communicate in real-time through text messages.
 The application should be easy to use, reliable, and customizable.
+It should reply anything user asked.

 ### 1.2 Document Conventions